 Proposed Geographic Scope

-The City Council has requested that the Planning Commission make a recommendation on the potential geographic scope.
-At this time, the proposed geographic scope includes all mixed-use land use districts in the city that allow for both multifamily residential and commercial development (as shown in the pink area of the map).
+The city council has requested that the planning commission make a recommendation on the potential geographic scope.
+The planning commission has recommended that the geographic scope of the LUCA be mixed-use areas within a half mile of transit with four or more trips per hour (pink areas on the map above) or a quarter-mile of transit with two to four trips per hour (purple areas on the map above).
 The geographic scope is intended to encourage micro-apartments in mixed use areas where multifamily housing is already allowed and locations that are proximate to jobs, shopping, daily needs and services.

 Project Status and Timeline

-The LUCA was initiated by the City Council on October 10 and is anticipated to be completed in Q2 of 2023 after public outreach, study and recommendation from the Planning Commission, and final action by the City Council.
+The LUCA was initiated by the city council on October 10 and is anticipated to be completed in Quarter 2 of 2023 after public outreach, study and recommendation from the planning commission, and final action by the city council.

 |Date||Meeting, Event or Action Taken||Links|